 Industry Background

 How is coworking growing in your country and area?
 Do you have any growth data?
 Getting in touch with other coworking space managers in your region is a good idea.
-Alternatively, you can always check the Google and LinkedIn coworking groups and check for old threads or better yet, ask the question yourself!
-There is an annual coworking survey done by Deskmag which is an excellent place to find information about growth.
+Alternatively, you can always check Google and LinkedIn coworking groups and check for old threads or better yet, ask the question yourself!
+There is an annual coworking survey done by Deskmag which is an excellent place to find information about growth, even though it is mostly focused on the German market.

 Environment

 Where will the space be?
 What makes this location great?
 What else is in the area?
 What is the demographic of people in this area?
-The more specific you can get, the better, but leave yourself room in case things change.
+The more specific you can get, the better, but leave room for adjustments as things change.

 Competitor Analysis